mmomtchev/nobind/README.md

   * clang 13 on macOS
     - This is the default compiler on macOS 11
   * MSVC 16.11 on Windows
-    - This is part of Visual Studio 2019 - however for some template argument deduction cases, `/permissive-` or a `static_cast` might be need
+    - This is part of Visual Studio 2019 - however for some template argument deduction cases, `/permissive-` or an explicit `static_cast` might be need

 It is meant as an easy to use entry-level light-weight binding framework for simple projects.

 Complex projects should continue to use SWIG which is cross-platform and cross-language.

-**Currently, the project should be considered of beta quality.**
+**Currently, the project should be considered of a new release quality.**

+The first `npm` module to use it is [`@mmomtchev/ffmpeg`](https://github.com/mmomtchev/ffmpeg), you can check it for advanced usage examples.

 A future compatible layer should allow to target both `embind` and `nobind17` with shared declarations.